 There’s no “one size fits all” IT support solution

 The world would be a simpler place if there were a “one size fits all” solution for anything, but there isn’t.
-When your business or organization is making decisions about what kind of support your people need, don’t fall prey to the erroneous idea that what works for a Fortune 100 enterprise will work equally well for your 100-employee organization.
+When your business or organization is making IT helpdesk decisions about what kind of support your people need, don’t fall prey to the erroneous idea that what works for a Fortune 100 enterprise will work equally well for your 100-employee organization.
 The real rule is to make decisions based on the actual needs of your business.

 If, for example, everyone on staff is very technically competent and good at resolving their issues, then you may not need any dedicated IT helpdesk or IT support staff at all.
 The realities of internet-connected business, however, demand that you have someone charged with paying attention to information security and compliance with ever-changing regulations about data retention and use.

 Basic IT support good practice for the IT helpdesk

 Some basic IT helpdesk and support points to consider:

 - It’s good to differentiate between fixing broken things (called incidents) and responding to a question or need (called service requests).
 The differentiation helps you keep track of the frequency, severity, and type of breakage on the one hand, and the demand for certain types of service on the other.
-You do not have to be using any particular framework or methodology to benefit from this; it’s simply good practice.
+You do not have to be using any particular framework or methodology (or to even have an IT helpdesk) to benefit from this; it’s simply good practice.

 - It’s a good idea to document everything, as it is in any area of business.
-Every contact should generate at least a little documentation, and as needs grow, documentation should as well.
+Every IT helpdesk contact should generate at least a little documentation, and as needs grow, documentation should as well.

 - Consider adding a time component or using software that tracks this for you.
 The time taken up by incidents or requests and the number of contacts combine to produce information about the demand for the IT helpdesk or IT service desk and can show when it’s time to add or decrease staff.